Scientific Evaluation of the Psychosocial Impacts of Baby Friendly Spaces in Low-Resource Humanitarian Settings (Bangladesh)

 Study Setting: Bangladesh

-Recognizing the critical role of maternal psychosocial wellness in addressing the health and development of children in conflict, Action Contre La Faim/Action Against Hunger (ACF) developed the Baby Friendly Spaces (BFS) program.
-BFS is a holistic, evidenced-based psychosocial support (PSS) program implemented as a part of child malnutrition prevention and treatment services that aims to enhance mothers’ wellbeing, internal resources, and child caring skills in order to create a buffer against the deleterious health and developmental impacts of conflict on children.
-This work will evaluate BFS’s effectiveness for improving conflict-affected mothers’ psychosocial well-being and supporting healthy child development focused on displaced Rohingya mothers and children living in IDP camps in Central Rakhine State (CRS), Myanmar, and in refugee camps in Cox’s Bazar, Bangladesh.
+Recognizing the critical role of maternal mental health in addressing the health and development of children in emergencies, Action Contre La Faim/Action Against Hunger (ACF) developed the Baby Friendly Spaces (BFS) program.
+BFS is a holistic, evidenced-based psychosocial support (PSS) program implemented as a part of child malnutrition prevention services that aims to enhance mothers’ wellbeing, internal resources, and child care practices skills in order to create a buffer against the deleterious health and developmental impacts of humanitarian crisis on children.
+This study will evaluate BFS’s effectiveness for improving conflict-affected mothers’ psychosocial well-being and supporting child development and growth among Rohingya mothers and children living in refugee camps in Cox’s Bazar, Bangladesh.